phoenixjyb/WBC_camera/matlab/README.md

 - `generate_external_trajectory.m` — factory for demo and file-based trajectories (MAT/JSON/CSV) that feed both EE and base paths.
   Built-in presets: `demo_arc`, `demo_line`, `dolly_forward`, `orbit_left`, `crane_up`, `pan_tilt`.
   When loading JSON poses (e.g. `1_pull_world.json`), the script interpolates/smooths the chassis path, retimes the arm and base on a shared timeline, and enforces base velocity/yaw limits before generating commands.
   JSON pose sequences are assumed to be sampled at 100 ms; the loader densifies any segment that would exceed the configurable camera speed limit (default 3 m/s) to keep position deltas realistic.
+All analysis plots, synchronized trajectories, and animation videos are exported to `matlab/outputs/` (or a custom `output_dir`) for easier inspection.
 - `run_camera_motion_tests.m` — batch runner that exercises the presets (no animation) and prints joint/base speed summaries.
 - Sample external trajectory: drop a JSON with a `poses` array (position + quaternion) into this folder and run
   ```matlab